 The Bible has much to teach you about forgiveness.

-What is Not Included in Forgiveness?
+What is NOT Included in Forgiveness?

 You might have conflicted thoughts when you consider forgiving someone who has hurt you, so let’s consider what forgiveness is not.

 - Forgiveness is not the same as justice.
-Justice involves the righting of wrong or accountability taken for sinful behavior.
+Justice involves the righting of wrong or accountability is taken for sinful behavior.
 The person who hurt you may or may not see justice done, but you can choose to forgive regardless.

 - Forgiveness is not the same as trust.
 Trust is earned, while forgiveness is a conscious choice.
 You may forgive someone but not yet trust them, or perhaps not ever trust them again.